 Still confused about when you sign up and how to avoid extra costs?
 Answer a few questions below.

 Tip: If you’re older than 65 and still working, you can (but do not have to) remain on your employer-provided health care coverage.
-“Do a cost-benefit analysis,” De Haan says.
+“Do a cost-benefit analysis,” Hansen says.
 “Compare premiums, deductibles, co-pays, and the network.
 In some cases, it may make sense to enroll exclusively in Medicare.”